 Now, try to weld small things and discover your areas for improvement.
 Get suggestions from your instructor and try to improve continuously.

 Best welding system for a beginner hobby welder

 There are many welding systems available in this field.
 As a beginner, you might wonder which one is the best for you?

 Experts suggest Gas Metal Arc Welding (MIG) for beginner hobby welders.
 It is the easiest and quickest system to learn welding.

 Some welders prefer to use the TIG welding process.
 Gas Tungsten Arc Welding is a process that uses a non-consumable tungsten electrode to produce the weld.
 The weld area is protected from atmospheric contamination by an inert shielding gas, usually argon, and a filler metal is not used.
 TIG welding is suitable for welding thin sections of aluminum and stainless steel.
 TIG welding is more difficult than MIG welding, but it produces a stronger weld.

 However, you must learn to weld the flux core or solid wire’s primary functions by the wire and gun.

 How to find best welding programs?

 The decision to explore educational opportunities in welding is a big one.
-Schools are popping up all over the country, but how do you know which ones are best?
-We can help you narrow down your options with some simple steps that will save time and money while finding the perfect school.
+Schools are popping up all over the country, but how do you know which ones are the best?
+We can help you narrow down your options with some simple steps that will save you time and money while finding the perfect school.

 Welding lessons: The price you pay to learn a new hobby!